 - Metallic silver spray paint

-No Mandalorian family costumes would be complete without The Child, Baby Yoda himself.
+No Mandalorian family costumes would be complete without The Child, Grogu (Baby Yoda) himself.
 We chose to use a plush version of The Child that my mother gifted to me rather than have a family member dress as him.
-If you have a pet or a baby, it would be cute to dress them up as The Child as an alternative to using a Baby Yoda plush.
-Here’s a cute The Child dog costume and a precious infant Baby Yoda costume.
+If you have a pet or a baby, it would be cute to dress them up as Grogu as an alternative to using a Baby Yoda plush.
+Here’s a cute The Child dog costume and a precious infant Baby Yoda Grogu costume.

 Do you love The Mandalorian, too?
 We can’t wait for the second season to premier just in time for Halloween!
 This is the way.